preston/homeboy/README.md

     cp ~/.homeboy/homeboy.conf.defaults ~/.homeboy/homeboy.conf
     echo 'export PATH=~/.homeboy/bin:$PATH' >> ~/.bash_profile

-*Start a new terminal* to force your .bash_profile to reload, and edit the ~/.homeboy/homeboy.conf, changing and settings appropriately for this specific systems configuration.
+**Start a new terminal to force your .bash_profile to reload**, and edit the ~/.homeboy/homeboy.conf, changing and settings appropriately for this specific systems configuration.
 When you're done editing settings, just run `homeboy'.

 	homeboy